nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 I feel including ui-router as a dependency in the routing submodule is also wise as it keeps the implementation details hidden.
 In theory, you could replace ui-router with a different routing library in the future and there would be less to change.
-We used something like this:
+It would look something like this:

 {% highlight javascript %}
 // routing.js